Ears - how your ears work

 I know that there are times when you are concentrating so hard on something that you can shut out everything around you, but…

 Do you pretend you haven't heard sometimes - especially when it is something you don't want to hear?
-Everybody does sometimes - even mums and dads!
+Everybody does sometimes - even adults!

 Like every other part of your body, ears need looking after if they are going to work as well as they can.